Where to go and what to eat in ever-rocking Richmond.

 See sport at the Melbourne Cricket Ground

 Melbourne is considered Australia’s sports capital and its venues have become legendary.
-The Melbourne Cricket Ground (MCG), known simply as “the G”, is home to international cricket, including the annual Boxing Day Test, and the Australian Football League (AFL) from March to September.
-The MCG was also the site of the 1956 Olympics and the 2006 Commonwealth Games.
-Rug up, grab a meat pie and join thousands of roaring fans at a game during the AFL season, it’s an experience you won’t soon forget.
+The Melbourne Cricket Ground (MCG) is home to international cricket, including the annual Boxing Day Test, and the Australian Football League (AFL) from March to September.
+Rug up, grab a meat pie and join thousands of roaring fans at a game during the AFL season; it’s an experience you won’t soon forget.
 On site you’ll also find the National Sports Museum housing Australia’s largest collection of sporting memorabilia, or you can join a tour and visit the inner sanctum of the MCG.
 Tours take around 75 minutes and include player change rooms, media centre and a walk on the arena.

 Shop for bargains on Bridge Road